Hurtak/hello/README.md

   - Another inline script is `window.GLOBAL_PERF_TIMESTAMP = Date.now();` that is used for performance measuring.
 This one is added manually into `manifest.json`.
 Side note: `performance.timeOrigin` seemed to return wrong timings, investigate further in the future
 - Create React App does not support testing files that have name `test.ts`, only files with `*.test.ts` or `*.spec.ts` patterns, so we go around this by calling tests `spec.test.ts`
 - Global state is available in dev mode on `window._state`.
+- Bing API does not provide CORS headers, so we have `./hello-cors-proxy` project that proxies the requests.s

 ## Dependencies